LifeTimeScriptKiddie/Note/README.md

 Learning Objective
 1. Be a scriptkiddie.

-December 2022 - Month of AD.
+December 2022 - Working on AD
-January 2023 - Pending
+January 2023 - Work on AD